Clarification on Stay-at-Home Orders for DFPI Licensees

 To clarify, banks, credit unions, mortgage lenders and servicers, and other financial service providers are considered essential businesses under the state order.
 Accordingly, retail or other capacity limits do not directly apply.
 However, licensees should continue promoting measures that maintain social distancing and anti-congregating practices and continue following CDC guidelines.
 Please consult with State and local public health departments regarding COVID-19 requirements and restrictions.

 While DFPI Offices will be closed, licensees can still reach us at (866) 275-2677 or Ask.DFPI@dfpi.ca.gov.

-The state is now accepting applications for the CA COVID-19 Rent Relief program designed to provide financial relief to renters and landlords with unpaid rental debt because of COVID-19.
+Gov. Gavin Newsom, on June 28, 2021, signed legislation that expands and extends the CA COVID-19 Rent Relief program designed to provide financial relief to renters and landlords with unpaid rental debt because of the pandemic.

-To assist renters and landlords with the application process, a Local Partner Network of community-based organizations across the state will be available to provide assistance and support with the rent relief program.
-The list of organizations can be found here: https://housing.ca.gov/covid_rr/partner_resources.html.
+To assist renters and landlords with the application process, a Local Partner Network of community-based organizations are available throughout the state to provide assistance and support with the rent relief program.
+The list of organizations can be found here: https://housing.ca.gov/covid_rr/index.html.

 Consumer financial relief information and advisories

 The State of California is working to soften the financial impact of COVID-19 on residents who are struggling to pay their mortgage and bills.
 At Governor Gavin Newsom’s request, Citigroup, JP Morgan Chase, US Bank, Wells Fargo, and nearly 200 state-chartered banks, credit unions, and mortgage lenders and servicers have committed to providing relief for consumers and homeowners in California.

 Californians who are struggling with the COVID-19 crisis may be eligible for the relief detailed below after contacting their financial institution or debt servicer.